 A little training can go a long way in protecting and saving the lives of your family, friends and even strangers in your community.
 Learning to Swim, First Aid, CPR (Cardio Pulmonary Resuscitation), the Use of an AED (Automatic External Defibrillator), Lifeguard are all classes that are available in our community and Salt Lake City.
 Some are free and most have a small fee.
 The American Red Cross and the Park City Fire District both offer a number of classes locally or a short drive to Salt Lake City.
 As the Boy Scouts tell us, "Be Prepared."

 Park City Emergency Management in conjunction with the Park City Chamber/Bureau offer a "Be Ready Business" program.
 This is a one or two day course that reviews 12 steps in preparing your business for an emergency, disaster or business interruption.
 Also called Continuity of Operations Planning (COOP), this training is offered community wide or can be arranged for just your business.
 Contact Park City's Emergency Program Manager for additional information and to set up a class.

 There a number of online training programs for those who are truly interested in Emergency Management.
-They can be found at the FEMA Emergency Management Institute.
+They can be found on the FEMA Emergency Management Institute website.

 Where do you turn to get information during an emergency?

 Communications is a key component of the community's response to a disaster or large emergency, as well as, its recovery.
 The following are places to check for updated information:

 Park City, Summit and Wasatch County local radio station.
 You can also listen live on the web at kpcw.org